alezq1986/zendesk-laravel/readme.md

+# Fork
+This is a fork of huddledigital/zendesk-laravel solely created to fix warnings on dinamically created properties

 # Laravel Zendesk

 This package provides integration with the Zendesk API.
 It supports creating tickets, retrieving and updating tickets, deleting tickets, etc.